-Avaldsnes is called the Norway’s oldest throne because King Harald Fairhair made this place his royal residence after he had unified Norway ca 870 AD.
+Avaldsnes is called the Norway’s oldest royal seat because King Harald Fairhair made this place his royal residence after he had unified Norway ca. 870 AD.
 Avaldsnes continued to be a royal residence for almost 500 years.

 Ever since the Bronze Age, Avaldsnes was a centre of power for chieftains and kings that controlled the shipping traffic that was forced to sail through the narrow strait Karmsund along Nordvegen (North Way), the shipping route that gave Norway its name.

-There are three main attractions at Avaldsnes: The reconstructed Viking Farm, Nordvegen History Centre and the Middle Age church.
-There are also cultural paths through the historic landscape.)
+There are four main attractions at Avaldsnes: The reconstructed Viking Farm, Nordvegen History Centre, the Middle Age church and the ruins of a fortified royal manor.
+There are also cultural paths through the historic landscape.

 The Viking Farm was built as an experimental archaeological research programme to gain new knowledge about old building techniques.
 It is located on a small, wood-covered island a stone’s throw away from the Nordvegen History Centre.
 It depicts how ordinary Viking farmers lived 1000 years ago.
 At the farm you can see a longhouse, six smaller buildings and a boat house for a Viking warship.